 While it might seem like your heater waits until the coldest day of the winter to stop working, the truth of the matter is that heating system problems can happen at any time.
 Heating equipment is complex, although sometimes the reason behind the problem is much simpler than you might have expected.
 Sometimes there is a simple fix to the heating system problem and a few minutes spent troubleshooting your heater could resolve the issue without the need for a professional repair.

 Before you start the troubleshooting process, take these important safety precautions.
-If the carbon monoxide detector is sounding or if there is an odor of natural gas, leave the house and call for emergency repairs.
+If the carbon monoxide detector is sounding or if there is an odor of natural gas, leave the house and schedule repairs.
 Before you open the furnace to look for problems, be sure to cut off the power and gas supply as a safety precaution.

 Troubleshooting the Heating System